-- Someone to Talk To is a ministry for Adventist families and friends of gays and lesbians to provide information and resources and to offer a listening ear for parents who need a "safe" person to talk to.
+Someone to Talk To, a ministry for Adventist families and friends of gays and lesbians to provide information and resources and to offer a listening ear for parents who need a "safe" person to talk to.

 General Conference of Seventh-day Adventists